SILKPEEL³™ MICRODERMABRASION DERMALINFUSION $125 (30 min)

 FULL BODY MICRODERMABRASION DERMALINFUSION $400 (60 min)

-A rejuvenating anti-aging treatment from head to toe.
+A rejuvenating anti-aging treatment from shoulders to toes.
 Using a diamond-tipped wand, this treatment gently erases fine lines and removes impurities to reveal smooth, soft radiant skin.
 After exfoliation, warm towels take care of any excess, and our favorite organic body moisturizer seals in hydration for maximum benefits.

 Diamond-tipped microdermabrasion dermalinfusion meets infrared technology for remarkable results.
 A full-body treatment that begins with all-over exfoliation to remove dead skin cells and impurities followed by infrared treatment to deeply hydrate and revitalize skin with luminous glow.
 You will be amazed at how soft and supple your skin is!